gblosser42/world-of-lendis/Lendis/Locations/Lorin.md

 ### Names

-Lorin names are typically medium or long in length, with alternating vowel and consonant sounds.
+The most prominent feature of Lorin names is alternating vowel and consonant sounds.
 Names are typically genderless, with no masculine/feminine differences.
 Lorin surnames are typically based on musical terms, although some Zhorholder surnames are also common.

 **Example given names** Ragadin, Lofimala, Adam, Namine, Seteta, Urileno